Kong Sheng

 Kong Sheng (孔笙 (Kǒng Shēng); born 1960) is a Chinese cinematographer, actor and director best known for his directorial works Romance oF Our Parents (2014), All Quiet in Peking (2014), Nirvana in Fire (2015), and Ode to Joy (2016).

 Early life and education

 Kong was born in Shandong in 1960.
 After college, he worked in a periodical agency as an editor.

 Career

-In 1990, Kong Sheng worked as photography assistant in Zhang Xinjian and Liu Ziyun's historical television series Confucus.
+In 1990, Kong Sheng worked as photography assistant in Zhang Xinjian and Liu Ziyun's historical television series Confucius.
 His 1990s work includes Romance in Manchuria, Story of the Street, Kong Fansen, and Daughter of Ali Mountain.

 Kong made his directorial debut Policeman Cheng Guangquan in 1996.

 In 1998, he worked with director Sun Bo in Police 110, which won the first prize in the China TV Golden Eagle Awards.
 That same year, his work The Holy Flame on the Sea won Outstanding Photography at the Flying Apsaras Awards.